xward/phoenix_ddos/README.md

 ## Next in roadmap

-- release a v1
+- [perf] generate blocklist/allow pre-compute list module instead of make an `ip in blocklist` test
+- [monitoring/config] observe tooling, to be able to observe what volume is normal traffic and craft a configuration accordingly
-- ip blocklist/safelist with mask/subnet
+- [feat] ip blocklist/safelist with mask/subnet
-- log central genserver to avoid log spam and create possibility provide aggregated report
+- [feat] log central genserver to avoid log spam and create possibility provide aggregated report
-- more performances
-- out of jail system: an attacker ip would go out of jail and will make some damage again before being put in jail, prevent that
+- [feat] out of jail system: an attacker ip would go out of jail and will make some damage again before being put in jail, prevent that

+## Later in roadmap

+- [chore] go away from cachex
+- [feat] multi-node
+- [path] make a phoenix_ddos_pro with powerful feature for companies ?
+The oban model might be a good path to take !

-## contributing
+## Contributing

 [Create issues](https://github.com/xward/phoenix_ddos/issues) on github for any bug or issue.